A guide to 2023 Bosch e-bike motors, batteries and displays

 Kiox 300 is a full-colour, compact display with an unbridled number of features.
 For 2022, Bosch has radically updated the Kiox.
 The full-colour display unit provides all the essential information and changing riding modes is now even easier with the new accompanying LED remote.

 Another notable new feature of the Kiox 300 (alongside the new eBike Flow app) is its ability to update the bike's firmware wirelessly.
-This way when Bosch announce updates to its tech riders can upgrade at home without visiting us in-store.
+This way when Bosch announces updates to its tech riders can upgrade at home without visiting us in-store.
 The display can also be positioned centrally on the handlebars, with tilting possible for the first time.

 Completely updated in 2021, Bosch Nyon offers everything an e-bike rider could ever want: ride data, navigation, fitness measurement and motor control, but now in a smaller, compact package.